About The Book

 About the author

-Dr. Steven Gamble is a researcher of popular music based at University College Cork (Ireland).
-His current research fellowship Digital Flows is funded by the European Commission’s Horizon 2020 scheme Marie Skłodowska-Curie Actions.
+Dr. Steven Gamble is a researcher of music and culture based at the University of Bristol.
+He has held fellowships funded by the European Commission’s Horizon 2020 scheme and the Leverhulme Trust.

 How Music Empowers is the product of ten years researching how rap and metal makes listeners feel, involving studies at the University of Surrey, University of Oxford, and Kingston University London.
 PhD training was supported by the Arts and Humanities Research Council consortium TECHNE.